-This holiday season, CJHS is unwrapping two new restorative justice programs: the Man to Man Woman to Woman (M2W2) prison visitation program and M2-Community (M2-C).
+This holiday season, CJHS is unwrapping two new restorative justice programs: the Prison Visitation (formerly Man to Man Woman to Woman, or M2W2) and After-Prison Outreach (formerly M2-Community, or M2-C) programs.

 Starting January 1, 2020, CJHS is welcoming both programs (adopted from the Mennonite Central Committee Alberta) along with nearly 80 volunteers who will connect with individuals residing in Alberta prisons, as well as in the community.

 Gord adds that the program started 40 years ago when it was learned that 50 per cent of inmates in Canada never receive an outside visit.
 “The very idea that there are people who want to visit seems, to some ‘inside’, an unheard of reality.
-They have described an M2W2 visit as a time of being ‘normal’; an evening of being ‘away from prison life’,” he says.
+They have described one of these visits as a time of being ‘normal’; an evening of being ‘away from prison life’,” he says.
 “The visit is a stark departure from the sterile and dangerous environment that is daily routine for these individuals.”

 Volunteers in the program see their visits not as an onerous duty, but as a privilege.
 One volunteer has been serving for 35 years.
 “It can be as good for us to know those ‘inside’, as it is for them to know us,” Gord says.
 “Walls come down and biases are discarded.”

-For some inmates, M2W2 volunteers may be the first “non-criminal” people they have ever talked with, and that can be a frightening prospect.
+For some inmates, CJHS volunteers may be the first “non-criminal” people they have ever talked with, and that can be a frightening prospect.
 For those who get past this fear and learn to trust their visitor, they realize they have somewhere to tell their life stories and be heard without judgement.
-They soon see that an M2W2 visit is a place where conversations are kept confidential, and are listened to with positive reinforcement.
+They soon see that a CJHS visit is a place where conversations are kept confidential, and are listened to with positive reinforcement.

 “When you watch how eagerly this interaction is being engaged in around the visiting room, you know you are watching something that can only grow in healthiness for all involved,” Gord says.
 “We’re looking forward to working with CJHS, a team of people who share our values.”